BootsOnTheGround-3Caretakers/front_end_angular/README.md

 Short version.

 User makes account.
 Gets matched to a cluster.
 Then disbands the cluster.
 And makes another cluster.
+Showing off that they nearly instantaneously (with a refresh) update on the screen.

+Note: BabyAPI is not firebase, so it won't do instant sync across devices.